Scholarship FAQs

 What is the WWU Scholarship Portal?

-The WWU Scholarship Portal is a new system that streamlines the scholarship application process.
+The WWU Scholarship Portal is a centralized system that streamlines the scholarship application process.
 Students complete one application, and the system matches them with all scholarships they are eligible for.

 Who can use the WWU Scholarship Portal?